 It is the 125th anniversary of what we now know as the VAFA, and happy birthday to them.
 Celebrations abound and we are even seeing some column inches in our local daily, the Sun News Pictorial.

 Just this week, I opened up the small paper to find that Jon Anderson had picked his best VAFA team from the past 51 seasons.
 Yes, 51, though the piece was headed THE GREATEST VAFA TEAM OF THE PAST 50 YEARS (1967-2017).

 I humbly suggest Mr Murdoch reinstate some editors at his publications, though I am sure the budgets are tight with all the money he is shelling out for ghost writers to cover for semi-literate "journalists" and current and former AFL stars with bylines.

 But to the matter at hand.
 Mr Anderson is a football fan and has written before of his love for the amateur game.
 However, I am not sure how much he has watched.
-I admit, I came late to the game and never saw an amateur match until 1923, when I was the timekeeper for Alan Keane's first ever Old Xaverians team.
+I admit, I came late to the game and never saw an amateur match until 1923, when I was the timekeeper for Allan Keane's first ever Old Xaverians team.